 Fentanyl is prescribed via injection, patch or in lozenge form.
 Outside of fentanyl patch abuse, illicit fentanyl is sold as powder – often called “china white” – or on blotter paper.
 Often, illicit fentanyl is sold as or added to heroin or pain pills.
-The danger of fentanyl lies is its strength – the National Institute of Drug Abuse (NIDA) estimates fentanyl is 50 to 100 times stronger than morphine.
+The danger of fentanyl lies is its strength – the National Institute on Drug Abuse (NIDA) estimates fentanyl is 100 times stronger than morphine as an analgesic.
 Fentanyl is usually prescribed for patients who are dealing with severe pain, as well as chronic pain patients who do not respond to other opioid medications.

 Most people who abuse fentanyl often move onto it after a long period of abusing other opioids, attracted by its strength.
-More dangerously, fentanyl is sometimes mixed with other drugs including heroin and cocaine to increase their strength and effects … along with their dangers.
+More dangerously, fentanyl is sometimes mixed with other drugs including heroin and cocaine to increase their strength and effects along with their dangers.
 A Schedule II prescription drug, fentanyl can be toxic in very small amounts.
 When abused, users often ingest an entire dose of fentanyl at once, creating a tremendous risk of overdose.